kevinnguyenhoang91/agent-os/standards/code-style.md

 ### String Formatting

-- Use single quotes for strings: `'Hello World'`
+- Use double quotes for strings: `"Hello World"`
-- Use double quotes only when interpolation is needed
+- Use double quotes when interpolation is needed
 - Use template literals for multi-line strings or complex interpolation

 ### Code Comments